OS-expected/document-and-compare/README.md

 Targetted Android OS: <strong>9.0 (Pie)</strong>

 <p align="justify">You can download the *.apk installation file by clicking <a href="https://github.com/trolit/document-and-compare/releases/download/v1.0/docAndCom.apk">here</a>. <strong>Note that the original docAndCom solution developed by <a href="https://github.com/trolit">trolit</a></strong> is not currently available on any other pages delivering software than this GitHub repository.
 Guaranteed, safe way to obtain the app without suspicious modifications is to download it through <strong>the link given above</strong>!
+Other pages are unverified.
 Any information that user will add/generate through docAndCom is kept on local device storage and is not shared further without user's knowledge.
 App <strong>will never</strong> prompt for permissions other than detailed in the documentation(read, write, camera), show advertisements. docAndCom is <strong>NOT connecting</strong> to the Internet. </p>

 <p align="justify">To proceed with the downloaded apk, refer to the Android documentation <a href="https://developer.android.com/studio/publish#publishing-unknown">HERE</a> on how to enable 3rd party app installation(if you did not enable that option before) and then simply launch apk file while using Android device. </p>